CameronG7/ORM_eCommerce_Backend/README.md

 ## Credits

-This app was built using inquirer, mysql2, console.table, dotenv and figlet
+This app was built using express, mysql2, sequelize, and dotenv

 ## License